girlscript/winter-of-contributing/Machine_Learning/Unsupervised_Machine_Learning/k-means_Clustering_(D).md

 **K-means Clustering:**

 K-means clustering is an unsupervised machine learning model.
 It is used to group similar data values.
 The similarity is measured by distance.
-It transforms te unlabeled data to labeled data.
+It transforms the unlabeled data to labeled data.

 ![Capture_2](https://user-images.githubusercontent.com/79050917/135743169-6fe6f16b-493c-40fd-9128-a879abe8bca7.PNG)